United States airdate: August 28, 1999

 - Serious Business: SpongeBob takes being hall monitor way too seriously, which is why Mrs. Puff is so reluctant to give him the job.

-- The newspaper fish has a high voice when he is far away, but when he talks normal, its rough and gritty.
+- The newspaper fish has a high voice when he is far away, but when he talks normal, it is rough and gritty.

 - SpongeBob affects a deeper, more heroic voice whenever he calls himself "The Hall Monitor!"

-- Windbag Hall Monitor: Upon being named hall monitor, SpongeBob gives an incredibly long, boring acceptance speech (which includes a quote from an equally long speech from a famous hall monitor).
+- Windbag Politician: Upon being named hall monitor, SpongeBob gives an incredibly long, boring acceptance speech (which includes a quote from an equally long speech from a famous hall monitor).
 By the time he's finished, class is over without him actually performing his actual duties.
+His remark to Mrs. Puff afterwards - "I overdid the speech again, didn't I?" - implies this isn't the first time he's done this.

 - Yellow Sash of Power: Comes with the uniform.